There’s an old saying that goes, “You never get a second chance to make a first impression.”

 The Americans with Disabilities Act and local law determines how many parking spaces must be designated handicap, the types of signage and stencils that are allowed to be designate such spaces.
 These laws also set specific parameters for how wide the handicap spaces must be, how much room there is between spaces that must be cross hatched and how close the parking spaces need to be to any building entrance and handicap ramp.

-How Often Should You Stripe a Parking Lot?
+How Often Should You Paint a Parking Lot?

 How is the Weather at Your Property?

 Here, sunlight is the main culprit of fading.
-You can likely survive with re-striping your parking lot once a year, but we recommend monitoring the paint on a month-by-month basis.
+You can likely survive with re-painting your parking lot once a year, but we recommend monitoring the paint on a month-by-month basis.

 How much foot traffic does the property get in a day?